dinu12141/chem_website-new/README.md

 2. Verify all prerequisites are installed and running
 3. Refer to the troubleshooting section above

-# SMARTCHEM Platform 🧪
+# Nadeeka Warnakula 🧪

 **නදීක වර්ණකුල Chemistry Learning Platform**

-A comprehensive educational platform for Advanced Level Chemistry students in Sri Lanka, featuring modern web technologies and professional design.
+Advanced Level Chemistry education platform by Nadeeka Warnakula for Sri Lankan students, featuring modern web technologies and professional design.

 ## ✨ Features